Swimming: Ditch the Water Wings

 LP mom here.

-Please be patient and understanding as your LP child learns how to swim.
-They are not only learning about how to utilize their bodies in their environment, but also they are learning how to adapt in water.
-If you do not have a pool at home, it makes the learning curve difficult, much like piano lessons.
-If you only have access to a piano once a week, it will take some time to learn how to play.
-If you remain confident and encouraging to your child’s swim journey, they may someday surprise you and become great swimmers in DAAA games.
+💡 LP swimming tip: Please be patient and understanding as your LP child learns how to swim.
+They are not only learning how to utilize their bodies in their environment, but also learning how to adapt in water.
+If you do not have a pool at home, it makes the learning curve difficult — much like piano lessons.
+If you only have access to a piano once a week, it will take some time to learn.
+If you remain confident and encouraging throughout your child’s swim journey, they may someday surprise you and become great swimmers in DAAA games.

-Side note, I learned how to “survive” swimming by my military dad just telling me to figure it out.
-In my 40’s, I enrolled myself in swim lessons to learn proper techniques and formal strokes.
+I learned how to “survive” swimming by my military dad just telling me to figure it out.
+In my 40s, I enrolled myself in swim lessons to learn proper techniques and formal strokes.
 It took me years to learn.
 I challenged myself and swam in my first ever competition at the World Dwarf Games.

 Leave a Reply